-[†] Some of these fables had, no doubt, in the first instance, a primary and private interpretation.
++ Some of these fables had, no doubt, in the first instance, a primary and private interpretation.
 On the first occasion of their being composed they were intended to refer to some passing event, or to some individual acts of wrong-doing.
-Thus, the fables of the equal amount of praise is due for the consistency with which the characters of the animals, fictitiously introduced, are marked.
+Thus, the fables of the "Eagle and the Fox" (p.
+164), of the "Fox and Monkey" (p.
+67), are supposed to have been written by Archilochus, to avenge the injuries done him by Lycambes.
+So also the fables of the "Swollen Fox" (p.100), of the "Frogs asking a King" (p.
+53), were spoken by Æsop for the immediate purpose of reconciling the inhabitants of Samos and Athens to their respective rulers, Periander and Pisistratus: while the fable of the "Horse and Stag" was composed to caution the inhabitants of Himera against granting a bodyguard to Phalaris.
+In a similar manner, the fable from Phædrus, the "Marriage of the Sun," is supposed to have reference to the contemplated union of Livia, the daughter of Drusus, with Sejanus the favourite, and minister of Trajan.
+These fables, however, though thus originating in special events, and designed at first to meet special circumstances, are so admirably constructed as to be fraught with lessons of general utility, and of universal application the characters of the animals, fictitiously introduced, are marked.
 While they are made to depict the motives and passions of men, they retain, in an eminent degree, their own special features of craft or counsel, of cowardice or courage, of generosity or rapacity.

-These terms of praise, it must be confessed, cannot be bestowed on all the fables in this collection.
-Many of them lack that unity of design, that close connexion of the moral with the narrative, that wise choice in the introduction of the animals, which constitute the charm and excellency of true Æsopian fable.
-This inferiority of some to others is sufficiently accounted for in the history of the origin and descent of these fables.
-The great bulk of them are not the immediate work of Æsop.
+These terms of praise, it must be confessed, cannot be bestowed on all the fables in this collection. of them lack that unity of design, that close connexion of the moral with the narrative, that wise choice in the introduction of the animals, which constitute the charm and excellency of true Æsopian fable.
+This inferiority of some to others is sufficiently accounted for in the history of the origin and descent of these fables. great bulk of them are not the immediate work of Æsop.
 Many are obtained from ancient authors prior to the time in which he lived.
-Thus, the fable of the "Hawk and the Nightingale" is related by Hesiod; the "Eagle wounded by an
+Thus, the fable of the "Hawk and the Nightingale" is related by Hesiod; \ the "Eagle wounded by an Arrow winged with its own feathers," by Æschylus; † the "Fox avenging his wrongs on the Eagle," by Archilochus.‡ Many of them again are of later origin, and are to be traced to the monks of the middle ages: and yet this collection, though thus made up of fables both earlier and later than the era of Æsop, rightfully bears his name, because he composed